+ LR-Icons

 Dates and deadlines

-Regardless of the outcome, forgiveness programs such as Teacher Loan Forgiveness, IDR, and PSLF are not impacted by the SCOTUS ruling on the Biden Administration’s student loan relief plan.
-You can still apply to these forgiveness programs whether the plan is implemented or not.
+Although SCOTUS struck down the Biden Administration’s proposed relief plan for federal borrowers, forgiveness programs such as Teacher Loan Forgiveness, IDR, and PSLF are not impacted by the SCOTUS ruling.
+You can still apply to these programs.

 What is Public Service Loan Forgiveness (PSLF)?